jpmorganchase/payments/README.md

 ## Project structure

-The codebase is built with React, Redux and Tailwind css.
+The codebase is built with React and Tailwind css.

 ## Running Locally

-    npm install
+    yarn install
-    npm start
+    yarn start

 ### Deprecation warnings